Tyler Henry Gives ‘Love & Hip Hop’ Stars Rasheeda And Kirk Frost Some Validation

 Henry’s new clients this week, Kirk and Rasheeda Frost, are a couple that appear on Love & Hip Hop: Atlanta.
 The popular reality television show is kicking off a brand new season shortly, meaning the spotlight will be back on Kirk and Rasheeda’s progress once again.
 As a couple, the pair have been dealing with a lot of pressure on their marriage and struggling with issues like infidelity as well as a love child resulting from the affair.
 However, Kirk and Rasheeda are still willing to work their issues out, and have decided to stay together through the turmoil.
-In fact, the couple plans to work as a united front while Henry performs their reading for his show, Hollywood Medium with Tyler Henry, according to Monsters and Critics.
+In fact, the couple plans to work as a united front while Henry performs their reading for his show, according to Monsters and Critics.

 The topic that is front and center for both Kirk and Rasheeda during their reading is the death of Kirk’s mother, Gloria.
 During the last season of Love & Hip Hop: Atlanta, Gloria passed away.
-She was 69-years-old, no autopsy was performed.
+She was 69-years-old, and no autopsy was performed.
 Her cause of death is still a mystery.
 So, many fans that follow Kirk and Rasheeda’s show are interested in watching Henry’s upcoming reading with the couple.

 Tyler Henry Gives Love & Hip Hop: Atlanta's Rasheeda & Kirk Frost Some Much-Needed Validation https://t.co/njnVUjClih pic.twitter.com/8YvrhaU4dO